 In order to allow plans offering enhanced benefits the maximum flexibility in designing alternative prescription drug coverage, CMS provided a demonstration payment option in lieu of the reinsurance subsidy for plans offering enhanced coverage, or coverage beyond CMS's defined standard benefits.
-The demonstration payment option, available to plans through 2010, was an arrangement in which CMS agreed to pay a capitation amount to a plan for assuming the government's portion of prescription drug costs in the catastrophic layer of coverage in the catastrophic layer.
+The demonstration payment option, available to plans through 2010, was an arrangement in which CMS agreed to pay a capitation amount to a plan for assuming the government's portion of prescription drug costs in the catastrophic layer of coverage.
+The capitation amount represented a fixed monthly amount per member to provide prescription drug coverage in the catastrophic layer.
 We chose the demonstration payment option for some of our plans that offered enhanced coverage for plan years through 2010.
 This capitation amount, derived from our annual bid submissions, was recorded as premiums revenue.
 The variance between the capitation amount and actual drug costs in the catastrophic layer was subject to risk sharing as part of the risk corridor settlement.